Stone-ResearchLife/xMem/README.md

         RegNetX32GF
         RegNetY400MF
         RegNetY32GF

+Optimizer Supported:
+        SGD
+        Adam
+        RMSprop
+        Adagrad
+        AdamW
 ```

 # 📊 Plot the Results
+Ensure that you have already installed the PyTorch following the above [steps](#pytorch)

 Install the required packages and
 follow [steps](plot/README.md) to generate all the plots mentioned in the paper.